Storyteller OTR – A Template for Success.

-I am a big fan of Reaper, and though other DAWs come and go, none offer the same performance and feature set with a crazy low rrp of $60.
-Reaper also has one of the most supportive and active online communities with an immense resource pool of free themes, mods and UI customisations.
+(Storyteller OTR Review Updated April 2020) I am a big fan of Reaper, and though other DAWs come and go none offer the same performance and feature set at such an affordable price.
+Reaper also has one of the most supportive and active online communities, with an immense resource pool of free themes, mods and UI customisations.

-A customisable orchestral template UI replacement for Reaper sounds too good to be true, I absolutely can’t wait to dive into this review.
+A customisable orchestral template UI replacement for Reaper sounds too good to be true, so let’s dig in and see if Storyteller OTR can deliver on what the box promises.

-Storyteller OTR (Orchestral Template For Reaper) is a total UI replacement for Cocko’s Reaper digital audio workstation.
-It runs as a second installation and will not affect the original version.
-You are free to swap backwards and forwards between each as you need.
-Since OTR is incorporated directly into Reaper all of the specifications and system requirements are the same, so it basically runs on anything out there with minimal processing overheads.
+Storyteller OTR is a UI replacement for Cocko’s Reaper digital audio workstation.
+It runs as a second completely stand-alone installation and will not affect the original version, you are free to swap backwards and forwards between each as you need.
+Since Storyteller OTR is built directly on the Reaper platform, all specifications and system requirements are the same, with all core functions running as you would expect.

-You do need to own a copy of Reaper, of course, and the OTR price does not include this.
-There is no installation required with OTR, you simply unpack the supplied Zip file to a location and you’re good to go.
-You will need your original Reaper license code handy, plus you will need to reset all your audio devices, VST locations and the likes, as you might expect from a fresh installation of Reaper.
+You do need to own a copy of Reaper, of course, and the Storyteller OTR price does not include this.
+There is no installation required, you simply unpack the supplied Zip file to a location and you’re good to go.

 Realistically, you will want as a minimum a modern dual-core CPU with 16 gig RAM and a 7200 RPM drive.
-But that would be bare-bones minimum.
-Ideally, you should have a good size SSD drive and 32 gig or more of RAM.
-More expensive CPU’s help, but the immediate concern is RAM and hard drive speed.
+But that would be a bare-bones minimum.
+Ideally, you should have a good size SSD drive and 32-gig or more RAM.
+More expensive CPUs help, but the immediate concern is RAM and hard drive speed.

-However, having an optical system is a luxury and we can’t all just whip out to the PC store and drop a few grand on a new setup.
-OTR comes with a bunch of tricks to circumnavigate much of the heavy hardware demands usually required.
+However, having an optimal system is a luxury and we can’t all just whip out to the PC store and drop a few grand on a new setup.
+Storyteller OTR comes with a bunch of tricks to circumnavigate much of the heavy hardware demands usually required.
 More on this later.

-OTR’s core functionality stems from a handful of stringent naming strings that cannot be altered.
-There is complex routing pre-configured behind the scenes allowing you to simply load a preset template and have everything set up and ready to go with no extra mucking around.
-There are also custom toolbar macros included that make anything from custom track visibility, enabling instruments and bouncing stems a simple one-button job.
-The caveat is you cannot mess with the basic naming structure or you risk breaking the system.
+Storyteller OTR’s core functionality stems from a handful of stringent naming conventions you apply to tracks to identify their role within your template.
+There is complex routing and coding behind the scenes allowing you to simply load a custom template and have everything set up and ready to go with no extra mucking around.
+A custom toolbar macro collection is also included that makes anything from custom track visibility, to enabling instruments and bouncing stems a simple one-button job.

 The manual clearly lays out the rules with the prefixes you can and cannot mess with.
-Each track name will begin with a prefix – VI refers to a virtual instrument track, VI-C means virtual instrument category.
-VI-OUT is the virtual instruments output bus, VI-MIDI is the virtual instruments individual MIDI output channel.
+Each track name will begin with a prefix – VI refers to a virtual instrument track, and VI-C means virtual instrument category.
+VI-OUT is the virtual instruments’ output bus, and VI-MIDI is the virtual instruments’ individual MIDI output channel.
 FX are for effect inserts, VCA is the master mixing bus and so forth.

 All important prefixes are before a colon (:), so you are free to modify the track name after this.
 “VI-MIDI: 1” can be renamed to “VI-MIDI: My Track”, as an example.

-There are three special prefixes which will break OTR if you change them, namely “-inactive*!”, “-active*!” and “-frozen*!”.
+There are three special prefixes which will break the cycle if you change them, namely “-inactive*!”, “-active*!” and “-frozen*!”.
 These are core process suffixes that the theme relies on using often.
-Fortunately, if you do rename these by mistake you can simply refresh the track status for everything to be restored.
+Happily, if you do rename these by mistake you can simply refresh the track status for everything to be restored.

-The fundamental feature of OTR is the project and track template presets.
-These are designed to make creating new tracks or full project as streamlined as possible.
-OTR comes with a number of excellent starters to use and learn from, though you will need to develop your own layouts to suit your specific workflow and instrument collection.
+The fundamental feature of Storyteller OTR is the track template presets.
+These are designed to make creating new tracks or full projects as streamlined as possible.
+Storyteller OTR comes with a number of excellent starters to use and learn from, though you will need to develop your own layouts to suit your specific workflow and instrument collection.

-An OTR “Project Template” is a complete project setup from scratch, with FX, BUSSES, outputs and multiple instrument track categories all named and ready to go.
-The basic starter template is a monster with 22 preconfigured track categories, all fully routed to FX, VCA BUSSES and custom outputs.
+A Storyteller OTR Track Template is a complete instrument setup from scratch, with FX, BUSSES, outputs and multiple instrument track categories all named and ready to go.
+The idea is you build a separate track template for each and every instrument articulation you plan on having in your master template.

-Out of the box, OTR comes with enough pre-configured project and track templates to get you up and rolling if you have Kontakt with the Komplete factory library installed.
-The idea, of course, is to customise the default project templates to better suit your workflow, inserting your own VI libraries, synths and external hardware.
-Eventually, you might have a dozen or more fully setup templates to call on depending on the project requirements, each fully routed and configured with the regular instruments you use.
+Out of the box, Storyteller OTR comes with large sections of pre-configured full project and track templates to get you up and rolling, especially if you run mostly Kontakt-based libraries.
+The idea, of course, is to customise the default project templates to better suit your needs, inserting your own VI libraries, synths and external hardware.
+Eventually, you will end up with many dozens of templates to call on depending on the project requirements, each fully routed and configured with the regular instruments you use.

-Though OTR is logically laid out, its complex structure will take some time to master.
-Forget any expectation of having your complete orchestral template up and running out of the box.
-You will need to spend some quality time with the manual.
+Though Storyteller OTR is logically laid out, its complex structure will take some time to master.
+Forget any expectation of having your complete orchestral template up and running immediately out of the box.
+You will need to dedicate some serious time to the manual will constructing your masterpiece.

-Reaper alone is a tricky piece of software if you are new or perhaps used to the ProTool or Cubase workflow.
-Fortunately, the rather humorous manual for OTR is excellent, and if you take time to watch the multiple online tutorial videos, you should be up and running with the very basics quickly.
+Reaper alone is a tricky piece of software if you are new to the workflow.
+Fortunately, the rather humorous manual for OTR is excellent, and if you take time to watch the multiple online tutorial videos you should be up and running with the very basics quickly.

 What takes time is setting up each and every instrument you own in a coherent way.
-You will need to identify every individual instrument in your collection, each patch or articulation, and the basic processing or effect that you would like to preset.
-Even on a modest orchestral template, you could be looking at upwards of 100 individual elements in your template and probably a lot more.
+You will need to identify every individual instrument in your collection, each patch or articulation, are you happy to use key switches or would you prefer individual articulations, the basic processing or effect that you would like to preset – this all takes a lot of time to work out.
+Even on a modest orchestral template, you could be looking at well upwards of 100 individual elements in your template and probably a lot more.

 Of course, this is all in aid of accelerating your future projects.
 Once you have everything locked down and set up the way you like, it is simply a matter of loading the required project template each session and you are set to go.
 But in the early days, you can look forward to a lot of arranging, inserting, colour coding and renaming.

-OTR includes a bunch of handy life-hacks for MIDI editing I’ve found invaluable.
-Using the MIDI Warp and CC tools for creating organic curves on velocity or other MIDI cc elements a breeze.
-Again, this is nothing Reaper can’t already do in its native form – it is just that OTR provides simple tools for you to use in a convenient manner.
+Storyteller OTR includes a bunch of handy life hacks for MIDI editing I’ve found invaluable.
+Using the MIDI Warp and CC tools for creating organic curves on velocity or other MIDI cc elements is a breeze.
+Again, this is nothing Reaper can’t already do in its native form – it is just that OTR provides simple tools for you to use in a more convenient manner.

 A couple of Reaper quirks should be mentioned.
-OTR natively runs in 48k sample mode, which was a major pain for me as all of my writing I do in 44.1k.
-Reaper is set up in a way where the project can request a specific sample rate different to the hardware interface, which is troublesome when the system device is set to 44.1k and the project is trying to load 48k – my Focusrite interface has issues swapping on the fly and tended to just crash, requiring a system reboot.
+Storyteller OTR natively runs in 48k sample mode, which was a major pain for me as all of my writing I do is 44.1k.
+Reaper is set up in a way where the project can request a specific sample rate different to the hardware interface, which is troublesome when the system device is set to 44.1k and the project is trying to load 48k – my Focusrite interface has issues swapping on the fly and tended to just crash, requiring system reboots.

 I found the default toolbars overwhelming and requiring as much searching as the default menus.
 Fortunately, these are all simple action macro commands and it is very simple to create your own custom toolbars.
 Please just remember to save, save, save – Reaper will not carry your changes over if you swap themes.
 Again, this is something I found out the hard way.

-OTR’s core features is the ability to activate and deactivate instrument tracks with the push of a button.
-This means its possible to make huge sample library templates with many hundreds of VI’s inserted in deactivated mode until you need them, effectively using no system resources.
+Storyteller OTR’s core feature is the ability to activate and deactivate instrument tracks with the push of a button.
+This means it’s possible to make huge sample library templates with many hundreds of VI’s inserted in deactivated mode until you need them, effectively using no system resources.

 One of the nifty ways OTR (and of course Reaper and most other DAWs on the market) circumvent much of the processing power required to run multiple VI’s is by “freezing” tracks.
 This is a method of bouncing down MIDI tracks to wave but retaining the original MIDI data so you can “unfreeze” and continue to work on the arrangements.